zn3x/castmedia/docs/getting_started.md

 You can either install castmedia from the release page where prebuilt binaries are provided [here](https://codeberg.org/zesty/castmedia/releases).

-Or you can build it yourself provided that already have the rust toolchain already installed in your system:
+Or you can build it yourself provided you already have the rust toolchain installed in your system:

 ```
 git clone https://codeberg.org/zesty/castmedia